pymupdf/PyMuPDF/docs/document.rst

             - **page** (int) is the target page number **(attention: 1-based)**.
 Must be in valid range if positive.
 Set it to -1 if there is no target, or the target is external.

             - **dest** (optional) is a dictionary or a number.
 If a number, it will be interpreted as the desired height (in points) this entry should point to on the page.
-Use a dictionary (like the one given as output by *getToC(False)*) if you want to store destinations that are either "named", or reside outside this document (other files, internet resources, etc.).
+Use a dictionary (like the one given as output by ``get_toc(False)``) for a detailed control of the bookmark's properties, see :meth:`Document.get_toc` for a description.

       :arg int collapse: *(new in version 1.16.9)* controls the hierarchy level beyond which outline entries should initially show up collapsed.
-The default 1 will hence only display level 1, higher levels must be expanded in the PDF viewer.
-To completely expand specify either a large integer, 0 or None.
+The default 1 will hence only display level 1, higher levels must be unfolded using the PDF viewer.
+To unfold everything, specify either a large integer, 0 or None.

       :rtype: int
       :returns: the number of inserted, resp. deleted items.

-    .. method:: outlineXref(idx)
+    .. method:: outline_xref(idx)

       *(New in v1.17.7)*

       PDF only: Return the :data:`xref` of the outline item.
 This is mainly used for internal purposes.

-      arg int idx: index of the item in list ``Document.getTOC`.
+      arg int idx: index of the item in list :meth:`Document.get_toc`.

       :returns: :data:`xref`.